-When online sports betting in Ohio goes live on January 1, 2023, there will be a wide variety of betting types available.
+There are a wide variety of betting types available in Ohio.
 Let's break them down for those new to the world of legal sports betting.

 Betting against the spread is one of the most common ways to wager on a sportsbook.
 The point spread is a prediction on the outcome of a game, with the spread being the expected difference in points, goals or runs between the two teams.
-The stronger team, also known as the favorite, is given a points handicap over the underdog.
+In sports spread betting, the stronger team, also known as the favorite, is given a points handicap over the underdog.

 For example, let's say Ohio State is a 16.5-point favorite over Michigan.
 The spread is Ohio State -16.5 points with -110 odds.
 Betting on the Buckeyes would mean they must win by 17 or more points for you to win the bet.
 On the other side, Michigan +16.5 would hit if the Wolverines won the game or lost by fewer than 17 points.